uidaholib/main-web-redesign_draft/content/find/request.md

 All members of the University of Idaho community are encouraged to suggest additions to our collections.
 The Library will honor requests as budgets permit and as the material is available.
-To request a book or resource to add to our collections, please click the button link below to access our survey form (requires U of I login):
+To request a book or resource to add to our collections, please click the button link below to access our survey form (requires U of I Email address):

 <div class="text-center mb-4"><a class="btn btn-lg btn-outline-pride-gold" href="https://forms.office.com/Pages/ResponsePage.aspx?id=Y2u8fpJXGUqyCwS4JgSIU_fqNbbryglJtEEGdQNbjAtUQlBYR1BZU0dHMElZUFgyMVlYSDVCN0MzRS4u" target="_blank" rel="noopener">Book Purchase Request Form</a></div>